Prashant-gitRepo/Ansible_project/README - 2.md

 ### 6. 🌐 Check the Deployment

-Open your browser and enter the public IP of the target EC2 instance.
-You should see your custom webpage.
+Open your browser and navigate to the public IP of the EC2 instance(s).
+You should see your custom webpage live.